HabitatFramework/UserGuide/interface/interface.rst

 	Main window - Details Tab

 Priority Habitats
 	Automatically added based upon the Habitat and multiplex codes selected on the :ref:`ihs_tab`.
-For new priority habitats, ‘Determination Quality’ and ‘Interpretation Quality’ must be entered.
+For new priority habitats, 'Determination Quality' and 'Interpretation Quality' must be entered.

 Potential Priority Habitats
 	Allows users to define other priority habitats that may also be present in the future given appropriate management or restoration.
 An INCID may have a potential priority habitat even if no priority habitats are present.